 The outcome of this debate will shape the future of Russian oil industry.
-More expensive frontier areas and hard to recover reserves are becoming the main drivers of production growth in Russia.
-Russia currently applies a revenue based tax system and without tax incentives these projects may be uneconomic.
-Since 2007 10 major tax incentives have been introduced but this approach lacks flexibility and does not promote dynamism in the oil industry.
-Low oil prices have heated up the debate between the government and the industry regarding profit based taxation.
-The Ministry of Energy (MinEnergo) and the Ministry of Finance (MinFin) have proposed two different versions of new profit based taxation.
+More expensive frontier areas and hard-to-recover reserves are becoming the main drivers of production growth in Russia.
+Russia currently applies a revenue-based tax system and without tax incentives these projects may be uneconomic.
+Since 2007, 10 major tax incentives have been introduced but this approach lacks flexibility and does not promote dynamism in the oil industry.
+Low oil prices have heated up the debate between the government and the industry regarding profit-based taxation.
+The Ministry of Energy (MinEnergo) and the Ministry of Finance (MinFin) have proposed two different versions of new profit-based taxation.